 The front seats are heated of course, with three levels of temperature.
 Great to see this feature stays on when you get out of the RS4, and then back in.
 The brake auto-hold feature does this too (thank you, Audi).

 I don’t want to end on a bad note, so I’m going to slip this last negative aspect of the RS4 in here.
-There’s an 8-speed dual-clutch automatic (DCT) transmission as standard.
+There’s an 8-speed transmission as standard.
 On the whole, it’s excellent, with lightning-quick changes when you are driving hard.
 Changes on the motorway are smooth and quick.
-But it’s plagued with that DCT feature we’ve all come to experience: jerkiness at low speeds.
+But it’s feels like a dual-clutch automatic, with some jerkiness at low speeds.
 At a roundabout or just from a stop sign, the transmission sometimes has to make up its mind to get into gear before you move off, or you get a jerky start-off from the lights.
 It’s nowhere near as bad as some cars I’ve driven, but it detracts from what, to me, is almost the perfect car.

 Audi claims the RS4 should average 9.2L/100km for fuel; Over 400km, I managed to get 10.6.
 I thought that was excellent for the amount of power at your right foot, and the fact that the RS4 eggs you on to use it.